Sharabesh/InternCorner/README.md

 ## Technical Details
 * InternCorner is written in Python's tornado framework
+* API Endpoints are designated by \*Endpoint classes while classes designated to rendering HTML files are designated by \*Handler
 * All user data is securely stored in a postgres management portal
 * The website is hosted on heroku at https://interncorner.herokuapp.com